Wanna be a Creative Arts Therapist?

 In summary

-If you want to become a creative arts therapist in Australia: study a Master's degree that is approved by ANZACATA or PACFA.
-To secure work in hospitals or via NDIS this is non-negotiable.
 Everything else, the modality you're drawn to, the population you want to work with, the theoretical orientation that resonates with you, can be figured out along the way as you learn, practice and grow your skills.
-But the qualification pathway is specific, and getting it right from the start will make what comes next much easier.
+But the qualification pathway is specific, and getting it right from the start will give you the best opportunity to secure and sustain work in the field.
+Both the study and work itself is rigorous and can be confronting at times.
+It can also be profoundly meaningful.
+Good luck!

 Jessie Upton (AThR) is a Creative Arts Therapist and professional member of ANZACATA, based in Melbourne.
 They provide individual and group creative art therapy for adults, host a neurodivergent peer group for adults with ADHD & autism and offer creative capacity, organisational culture and reflective practice programs for organisations.